RyanMillerC/sno-minio-deployment/README.md

 $ helm install minio .
 ```

----

-# Everything below this line is from the original project
+Once deployed, you can access the API and console using the DNS names specified
+in values.yaml.
+To log into the web console, use the `accessKey` value as the
+username and `secretAccessKey` as the password.

+## Additional Info

-## OpenID Connect and Keycloak
+### OpenID Connect and Keycloak

 MinIO supports authentication using OpenID Connect and providers such as
 [Keycloak].
 If you are wanting to OpenID Connect then add the below environment